 VC10’S and Hercules were engaged in a more or less constant airlift effort between the UK and Ascension Island throughout the conflict and beyond.

 Without the huge logistical effort from the RAF, the task force would have been unable to transfer all the Harriers south and unable to obtain spares and time-critical stores.
 Hercules also carried out a number of parachute supply drops sorties to the fleet in excess of 24 hours and in total amassed some 14,000 hours.

 A little known element of the operation was the contribution of Nimrods, flying from Ascension they carried out various roles throughout, some very close to the Argentine mainland.

 RAF Regiment personnel were also deployed.

-In 1983 a small British peacekeeping forces was deployed to Lebanon.
-In addition to operating Chinook helicopters the RAF also mounted Op Pulsator which detached a flight of 6 Buccaneers to Cyprus.
-A number of show of force flights were mounted over the British area of responsibility and in one incident, the alert state was raised because a tank round entered the area but was quickly lowered when the Druze Militia Commander immediately apologised to British forces for a stray round.
+In 1983 a small British peacekeeping force was deployed to Lebanon.
+In addition to operating Chinook helicopters, the RAF also mounted Op Pulsator which detached a flight of 6 Buccaneers to Cyprus.
+A number of a show of force flights were mounted over the British area of responsibility and in one incident, the alert state was raised because a tank round entered the area but was quickly lowered when the Druze Militia Commander immediately apologised to British forces for a stray round.

 1990 to 1991, The Gulf War

 USN carriers played a big part in the coercive all-arms forces that drove Iraqi forces out of Kuwait; Ark Royal 5 operated in the Eastern Mediterranean in a containment role that was not, in the event, used.